Ogden Utah Temple: History

-In 2020, like all the church's other temples, the Ogden Utah Temple was closed in response to the coronavirus pandemic.

 Renovations

+Several renovations have occurred to strengthen the temple's structural integrity, update facilities, and enhance its spiritual and aesthetic appeal.
+The most significant renovation project commenced in 2011.

-Beginning in 2001 and lasting through much of 2002, both the exterior of the temple and the surrounding grounds underwent significant changes.
+In 2001 and 2002, both the exterior of the temple and the surrounding grounds underwent significant changes.
 Weather damage to the exterior of the temple was repaired and the spire, which was originally a yellowish-gold, was painted bright white.
-A fiberglass statue of the Angel Moroni covered in gold leaf was added to the temple's spire, almost 30 years after the temple was dedicated.
-The temple grounds received walkways and paths allowing visitors to walk around the temple as well as to access the structure from the main adjacent street.
+A fiberglass statue of the angel Moroni covered in gold leaf was added to the temple's spire, almost 30 years after the temple was dedicated.

-On February 17, 2010, the church announced that the Ogden Temple would undergo major exterior and interior renovations that would significantly modify the look of the building.
-The upgrades included replacing old electrical, heating, and plumbing systems with more modern, energy-saving equipment.
-Additional improvements included construction of a new underground parking structure, complete relandscaping of the temple block, and renovation of the adjacent Ogden Tabernacle, including removal of its spire.
-The interior was reduced from 131,000 to 115,000 sq ft, but through an improved design, there is more usable space following the reconstruction.
+On February 17, 2010, the church announced that major exterior and interior renovations that would significantly modify the look of the temple.
+The temple was closed for these renovations on April 2, 2011.
+The upgrades included replacing electrical, heating, and plumbing systems with modern, energy-saving equipment.
+The structure was also strengthened to meet new seismic requirements.
+Additional improvements included construction of a new underground parking structure, complete relandscaping of the temple block, and renovation of the adjacent Ogden Tabernacle, including removal of its spire and the addition of a new pipe organ, which was created by the same builder who constructed the organ in the church’s Conference Center.
+The renovation project largely demolished the original temple, leaving only the foundation and some walls as remaining sections.

+The temple's interior was reduced from 131,000 to 115,000 sq ft, but through an improved design, there is more usable space following the reconstruction.
+These changes were made to ensure the temple's compliance with contemporary building standards and to accommodate the evolving needs of the church and its members.

+The most visible aspect of the renovation was the complete reconstruction of the temple’s exterior.
+This modernized the temple’s outward appearance, bringing it in line with more recent temples, such as the Draper Utah Temple.
+The Ogden Utah Temple renovation project differed greatly from other recent temple renovations, in that the new design bore little resemblance to the original temple design.

 On April 25, 2014, the church announced that with renovations nearing completion, a public open house would be held from August 1 to September 6, 2014.
-The temple was then rededicated in three sessions on September 21, 2014, by church president Thomas S. Monson.
+The temple was rededicated in three sessions on September 21, 2014, by church president Thomas S. Monson.

+Design and architecture

+The building was designed to look timeless and modern, but still in line with traditional Latter-day Saint temple design.
+The original design was by Emil B. Fetzer, with the renovated version designed by Richardson Design Partnership.
+The temple's architecture reflects the cultural heritage of the Wasatch Front and the spiritual significance to the church.

+Site

+The temple sits on a 9.96-acre plot, and the surrounding landscaping includes a large water fountain.
+These elements are designed to provide a tranquil setting that enhances the sacred atmosphere of the site.